cleyber-bezerra/SplitLearning-B5G/README.md

 <p align='center' style="margin-bottom: -4px">cleyber.bezerra@discente.ufg.br, victor.lopes@ifg.edu.br, antonio@inf.ufg.br</p>

 # Description
-O repositório contém todo o desenvolvimento referente à dissertação de mestrado intitulada "Split Learning como habilitador de redes sem fio para futuras gerações".
-Sendo desenvolvida por meio do Curso de Mestrado Acadêmico em Ciência da Computação - Presencial - Goiânia, pelo Instituto de Informática (INF) da Universidade Federal de Goiás (UFG).
+The repository contains all the development related to the master's dissertation entitled "Split Learning as an enabler of wireless networks for future generations".
+Being developed through the Academic Master's Course in Computer Science - Goiânia, by the Institute of Informatics (INF) of the Federal University of Goiás (UFG).

 # Table of Contents
 - [Article Summary](#getting-started)